imqueue/imqueue.com/tutorial/user-service.md

 };
 ~~~

-And what we can do now is simply put `.env` file in root directory of
+And what we can do now is simply to put `.env` file in root directory of
 the service specifying our Redis configuration we want to have on our
 local environment (assuming we have redis running on
 `some-redis-special.host:63790`.